tigerbeetle/tigerbeetle/docs/DESIGN.md

 * States can always be derived by replaying all events.

-TigerBeetle provides three state data structures:
+TigerBeetle provides two state data structures:

-* **TRANSFER**: A transfer (and whether created/accepted/rejected).
+* **Transfer**: A transfer (and whether created/accepted/rejected).
-* **ACCOUNT**: An account showing the effect of all transfers.
+* **Account**: An account showing the effect of all transfers.
-* **BLOB**: A binary large object for arbitrary user data.

 However:

-* To simplify client-side implementations, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_transfer`, `create_account` and `create_blob` event structures to instantiate the correspondoing state structures, with the caveat that the success/failure bit flag in any `flags` field is reserved for the state equivalent only.
+* To simplify client-side implementations, to reduce memory copies and to reuse the wire format of event data structures as much as possible, we reuse our `create_transfer`, `create_account` event data structures to instantiate the corresponding state data structures, with the caveat that the accept/reject bit flag in any `flags` field is reserved for the state equivalent only.
-* We use the `flags` field to track the created/committed/rejected state of a transfer state.
+* We use the `flags` field to track the created/accepted/rejected state of a transfer state.

 To give you an idea of how this works in practice:

 * The `create_transfer` event is immutable and we persist this in the log.
 * We also reuse and apply this as a separate `transfer` state (as yet uncommitted, neither accepted or rejected) to our in-memory hash table and any subsequent state snapshot.
-* When we receive a corresponding `commit_transfer` event, we then modify the `transfer` state (not the original `create_transfer` event which remains always immutable, "what-you-sent-is-what-we-persist") to indicate whether the transfer was accepted or rejected.
+* When we receive a corresponding `commit_transfer` event, we then modify the `transfer` state (not the original `create_transfer` event which remains immutable, "what-you-sent-is-what-we-persist") to indicate whether the transfer was accepted or rejected.
 * We do not support custom commit results beyond accepted or rejected.
-A participant cannot indicate why they are rejecting the transfer.
+A participant cannot indicate to TigerBeetle why they are rejecting the transfer.
+However, they may include an opaque reason in any of the custom fields.
 * The creation timestamp of a transfer is stored in the `create_transfer` state and in the `transfer` state.
 However, the commit timestamp is stored in the `commit_transfer` event only.

 ## Timestamps

 **All timestamps in TigerBeetle are strictly reserved** to prevent unexpected distributed system failures due to clock skew.
 For example, a payer could have all their transfers fail, simply because their clock was behind.
-This means that only the TigerBeetle master may assign timestamps to data structures.
+This means that only the TigerBeetle leader may assign timestamps to data structures.

-Timestamps are assigned at the moment a batch of events is received by the TigerBeetle master from the user.
+Timestamps are assigned at the moment a batch of events is received by the TigerBeetle leader from the application.
 Within a batch of events, each event timestamp must be **strictly increasing**, so that no two events will ever share the same timestamp and so that timestamps may **serve as sequence numbers**.
 Timestamps are therefore stored as 64-bit **nanoseconds**, not only for optimal resolution and compatibility with other systems, but to ensure that there are enough distinct timestamps when processing hundreds of events within the same millisecond window.

-Should the user need to specify an expiration timestamp, this can be done in terms of **a relative quantity of time**, i.e. an offset relative to the event timestamp assigned by the TigerBeetle master, rather than in terms of **an absolute moment in time** that is set according to another system's clock.
+Should the user need to specify an expiration timestamp, this can be done in terms of **a relative quantity of time**, i.e. an offset relative to the event timestamp that will be assigned by the TigerBeetle leader, rather than in terms of **an absolute moment in time** that is set according to another system's clock.

+For example, the user may say to the TigerBeetle leader: "please expire this transfer 7 seconds after the timestamp you assign to it when you receive it from me".

-The intention of this design decision is to reduce the blast radius in the worst case to the clock skew experienced by the network link between the client and the master, instead of the clock skew experienced by all distributed systems participating in two-phase transfers.
-Where the master is embedded within a local process, the blast radius is even less.
+The intention of this design decision is to reduce the blast radius in the worst case to the clock skew experienced by the network link between the client and the leader, instead of the clock skew experienced by all distributed systems participating in two-phase transfers.
+Where the leader is embedded within a local process, the blast radius is even less.

 ## Protocol

-While the TigerBeetle master can be embedded in-process with an `execute(command: integer, batch: buffer)` function signature to execute commands and event batches, there is also a TCP wire protocol to use the TigerBeetle as a remote network server database.
+While the TigerBeetle leader can be embedded in-process with an `execute(command: integer, batch: buffer)` function signature to execute commands and event batches, there is also a TCP wire protocol to use the TigerBeetle as a remote network server database.

 The TCP wire protocol is: